illuminatisx/r4n-wiki/survival/combat-basics.md

 - **Bullet Drop**: Bullets fall over distance
 - **Travel Time**: Projectiles are not instant
 - **Leading Targets**: Aim ahead of moving targets
-- **Penetration**: Some materials can be shot through

 ## Common Combat Mistakes

 - Engaging multiple enemies alone
 - Fighting with insufficient healing items
-- Standing still while shooting
+- Standing still too much while shooting
 - Reloading in the open
 - Using the wrong weapon for the distance
 - Looting bodies immediately after a kill
 - Ignoring footstep sounds
 - Fighting without a respawn point nearby
+- Fighting without an escape route ready

 ## Improving Your Combat Skills

 1. **Join Combat Servers**: Dedicated servers for practice
 2. **Record Gameplay**: Review your deaths to learn
-3. **Learn Recoil Patterns**: Practice controlling each weapon
-4. **Study Base Defense**: Learn common raid tactics
+3. **Study Base Defense**: Learn common raid tactics
-5. **Practice with Friends**: Set up 1v1 situations
+4. **Practice with Friends**: Set up 1v1 situations

 Remember that combat in Rust has a steep learning curve.
 Even experienced players die frequently, so don't get discouraged by defeats.
 Focus on improvement rather than perfect survival.